Actipro/WPF-Controls/Documentation/topics/licensing.md

 - Enter your Licensee and License Key during install
 - Compile our sample project to see if you entered them correctly
-- Update your project's "licenses.licx" file and you should be done
+- Update your project's `licenses.licx` file and you should be done

 ### Detailed Licenses.licx File Licensing Steps